DBS checks: contractors

 Decide who needs what kind of check

-Contractors who aren't in regulated activity, but whose work gives them the opportunity for regular contact with children, must have an enhanced DBS check (without barred list information).
+Contractors who aren't engaged in regulated activity, but whose work gives them the opportunity for regular contact with children, must have an enhanced DBS check (without barred list information).

 Use your professional judgement to decide if the amount of contact they have merits an enhanced DBS check.
 For example, they wouldn't need an enhanced check if they're working: